-Brederode was built in 1780, and sailed to the Dutch holdings in Asia, and on her homebound voyage to the Netherlands struck a reef during the night east of Cape Town, and sunk carrying a cargo of china, gold and tin.
-80 members of the crew were saved, and 12 members lost.
+The Brederode was built in 1780 and sailed to the Dutch holdings in Asia.
+On her homebound voyage to the Netherlands, she struck a reef during the night east of Cape Town, and sunk carrying a cargo of tea, silk, linen, spices, Chinese porcelain, gold and tin.
+80 members of the crew were saved, and 12 members were lost.
 The rescued crew members were unable to identify the exact location of the wreck, as they had been afloat for four hours before being rescued.

 In the second half of the 20th century, several salvors initiated searches for the wreck of the Brederode.
 The intention was to recover the cargo of porcelain and tin and dispose of it for commercial gain.
 The wreck was finally located and identified, in 1999, by Charlie Shapiro who found it 12 km off the coast lying in about 60 metres of water.
 The wreck was located in a survey by Aqua Exploration using a remote operating vehicle.
 Video taken at the site proved the identity of the wreck by detailing the VOC emblem on one of the cannons at the site.
 Initial exploratory dives revealed that crates of intact porcelain, cannons, the ship’s bell and other structural features were visible on site.

 -Porcelain salvaged from the Brederode

 -Diver at the Brederode Site